本文へスキップします。

 • Establishment of internship courses

-Human resource development • Implementation of 39 level-specific training courses over the course of the year
+• Implementation of 49 level-specific training courses over the course of the year (39 in FY2022)

 • Implementation of President dialogue meetings (for newly appointed managers)